CSCfi/Kielipankki-utilities/docs/corpus_publishing_tasklist.md

 - _K_: Korp configuration
 - _T_: testing

-## Negotiate publishing a corpus in the Language Bank of Finland
+## Negotiate a license for a new corpus / resource group in the Language Bank of Finland

 ```
 # [ ] _?A_ Contact the potential depositor and ask them to submit basic corpus details (preferably via e-form)